 Separate Front End Theme copy

-If you are operating on a front end theme used for other estate agents, then we will create you a separated copy of that theme, so that you are completely free to deviate and make your own edits at will.
+If you are operating on a front end theme used for other estate agents, then we will create you a separated copy of that theme, so that you are completely free to deviate and make your own edits at will (depending on the size or complexity of the initial setup, there will be a setup charge).
 This theme becomes your own, separated IP.
 If you begin from a bespoke website in the first instance, we will create a clone of that bespoke theme, so that we can restore you to the initial theme at any point.
-Subsequent theme edits are backed up in our code repository (and you would be wise to make your own timely back ups too), however they are more expensive to recover to if you need us to assist.
+Subsequent theme edits are backed up in our code repository (and you would be wise to make your own timely back ups too), however they are more expensive to recover if you need us to assist.

 Own repository access

-Next we will create you your own Gitlab repository copy of all the front end files.
-Gitlab is simply a hosted version of Github.
-You can use your own version control software if you like, however you will need to make check ins via Gitlab in order for them to push out our production servers.
+Next we will create you your own Bitbucket or Gitlab repository copy of all the front end files.
+This is simply a hosted version of your code repository.
+You can use your own version control software if you like, however you will need to make code check-ins via Bitbucket/ Gitlab in order for them to push out our production servers.

 Ability to push own code to staging